-I am suspended somewhere in my mid thirties.
-I grew up in New Plymouth, Taranaki, a small town on the west coast of New Zealand known for its snow-capped mountain, art gallery, black sand beaches and bogans.
+I grew up in New Plymouth, Taranaki.
+It's a small town on the west coast of New Zealand known for its snow-capped mountain, art gallery, black sand beaches and bogans.

-I studied English Literature and Social Anthropology at Victoria University in Wellington, finished with first class honours then headed to London, where I spent three years perfecting the art of evading tube fares and not smiling at strangers and spending most of my money trying to get to other places.
+I studied English Literature and Social Anthropology at Victoria University in Wellington, finished with first class honours then headed to London, where I spent three years perfecting the art of evading tube fares, not smiling at strangers and spending most of my money trying to get to other places.
 Berlin and Barcelona are my two favourite cities.
 Oh, and Melbourne.

-Likes: yoga, bicycles, bittersweet chocolate, mornings, green tea, dogs, tequila, baking, business class, handwritten letters, music festivals, live theatre, foreign films, polka dots, grammatically correct text messages.
+Likes: yoga, bicycles, bittersweet chocolate, mornings, green tea, dogs, tequila, baking, handwritten letters, birdsong, historical fiction, river swimming, festivals, live theatre, foreign films, polka dots, grammatically correct text messages.